Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Maret 2026 22.03.53 UTC
+- WIB: Selasa, 10 Maret 2026 23.09.42 UTC
-- WITA: Selasa, 10 Maret 2026 23.03.53 UTC
+- WITA: Rabu, 11 Maret 2026 00.09.42 UTC
-- WIT: Rabu, 11 Maret 2026 00.03.53 UTC
+- WIT: Rabu, 11 Maret 2026 01.09.42 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: funny
+Kategori: friendship